f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab7/index.rst

 During this lab you will use VoltConsole to

-- Create an GCP VPC site
+- Create a GCP VPC
 - Connect GCP site to Global Network

 This is a continuation of Lab 4.